dial on demand broken again

 Before Ermal applied changeset a138f4fbc077f89ff413355ba738e00d36317973 the disconnect button did one thing for all types of mpd5 connections and that was to kill the mpd5 process for that link.
 Now, the changeset causes the disconnect button to do nothing when Dial-on-demand is checked.
 The button kills the process or doesn't kill the process, but it can't do both. :)

 So, there needs to be a "the behavior is to kill the process, or the behavior is to do nothing" decision about this issue.
 It is possible to do some more complicated coding so that the disconnect brings down the link without killing mpd5 process, but I doubt that is in anyone's list of priorities because is is just not important as far as I can tell to be able to bring down a link with dial on demand configured in a way that doesn't kill the mpd5 process.
 That's what the "timeout" setting is for.

 #8 Updated by Bipin Chandra almost 10 years ago

 in spite of dial on demand being ticked, the older snaps at least used to disconnect the the line and then due to dial on demand being ticked, reattempt connection, this way the client can get a renewed ip from his pppoe connection from his isp or else there would be no way to renew the ip other than restart pfsense completely.

 as the tick box says, dial on demand, meaning if the connection is down and a connection is demanded, then dial out, it doesn't say, don't allow disconnection.

-#9 Updated by Ermal Luçi about 9 years ago
+#9 Updated by Ermal Luçi almost 10 years ago

 I actually will revert that changeset if you do not make up your mind.